Girlguiding Scotland makes #iwill pledge to increase youth social action

 The #iwill campaign is an independent project that has cross-party support and backing from a range of sectors including business, education and charities.
 It aims to increase the number of 10 to 20-year-olds taking part in social action by 50 per cent by 2020, strengthening communities and enhancing the skills of young participants.
 Find out more on their website or Twitter feed.

-Denise King, Chief Executive of Girlguiding Scotland, said:
+Denise Spence, Chief Executive of Girlguiding Scotland, said:

 “Each year Girlguiding Scotland helps our 50,000 members grow in confidence, reach for the stars, have fun and be a powerful force for good.